9. Consumption Smoothing#

 To explore what types of consumption paths are welfare-improving, we shall create an admissible consumption path variation sequence \(\{v_t\}_{t=0}^T\) that satisfies

-(So once again, we encounter our formula for the present value of an “asset”.)
+So once again, we encounter a formula for the present value of an “asset”:

-We say two and not three-parameter class because \(\xi_0\) will be a function of \((\phi, \xi_1; R)\) that guarantees that the variation is feasible.
+We say two and not three-parameter class because \(\xi_0\) will be a function of \((\phi, \xi_1; R)\) that guarantees that the variation sequence is feasible.

 Let’s compute that function.